10 Wedding Etiquette Rules You Can’t Break—Period

-Bringing a gift is mandatory when attending a wedding, unless the couple has specifically asked guests not to.
-However there are wedding gift etiquette rules to asking for gifts and you have every right to feel ruffled if you receive a demand for a gift, as Terrica, advises.
+Bringing a gift is mandatory when attending a wedding unless the couple has specifically asked guests not to.
+However, there are wedding gift etiquette rules to asking for gifts and you have every right to feel ruffled if you receive a demand for a gift, as Terrica advises.
 “Couples should never put their wedding registry information on the wedding invitation.
 Instead, they should use an enclosure card that leads people to their wedding website.”
 Jacobson suggests: “When it comes to gift giving, give what you can afford and, using your best judgment, feel is appropriate.
 The average spend on a wedding gift in 2016 was $118.”
-When in doubt, go with one of these DIY wedding gifts.
 If you ship your gift to the couple’s home and are wondering if it was received, you can expect a thank you note within a few weeks.

 Lights, camera, action!

 Similar wedding etiquette rules apply to respecting the videographer’s process as it does to giving the photographer space to create.
 Lindsay Blair, the CEO of Blair Global Media, who has 17 years experience working in media and film, affectionately calls those guests who stumble into shots “walkers” and explains exactly why disruptions can be so frustrating.
 “It literally only takes a couple of seconds and your audio and video shot is already out of sync.
 This doesn’t have the same effect on photographers as with videographer as video requires both audio and video to be in sync.”
 Lindsay explains that everyone wants to get a shot of the key moments like the saying of the vows and the first kiss, but that the professionals are the only ones who the bride and groom have actually paid for.
 Don’t miss these 32 secrets a wedding planner will never tell you.